amorphousphage/bowling-reservation-planner/README.md

     - Number of Players
     - Indicator if kids are playing (who would like to use the side bumpers)
     - Lane Number(s)
     - If the reservation is a special event (per default there are two variants for a Kid's Birthday.
-This can be adopted in the code)
+This can be modified in the code)
 - Update or Delete an existing reservation
 - Mark each lane as "OK" or "Defective"
 - The current timeslot is indicated in red for the reservation planner of the current day
-- Translation into German
+- Translations for the following languages: English, German, French, Italian, Spanish (can be selected in the code)
 - Reservation plan is secured with a User login

 ## status